virtual/virtual/README.md

 ## ✨ About ✨

 Hello from Montana, USA!
-I'm a senior front-end developer for [Khoros](https://khoros.com/services/professional-services).
+I'm a senior front-end developer.
 I'm always aspiring to learn more about front-end and back-end dev and improve my graphic design skills.

 ### 📚  Projects